ornl-training/julia-intro/episodes/02_01_Functions.md

   Returns a vector with all elements of array partition A.

+  getindex(
+      c::SciMLBase.AbstractClock,
+      idx
+  ) -> SciMLBase.IndexedClock

+  Return a SciMLBase.IndexedClock representing the subset of the time points that the clock ticked indicated by idx.

   v = sd[k]

   Argument sd is a SortedDict and k is a key.
 In an expression, this retrieves the value (v) associated with the key (or KeyError if none).
 On the left-hand side of an assignment, this assigns or reassigns the value associated with the key.
 (For assigning and reassigning, see also insert! below.)
 Time: O(c log n)

   cb[i]